alethes/meteor-pages/README.md

 Examples
 --------

-THE EXAMPLES FOR v1.0.0+ ARE TEMPORARILY UNAVAILABLE

-Currently, there are three examples:
+Currently, the following examples are available:

-* most basic usage
-* *iron-router* integrations
-* using multiple collections
+* basic - the most straightforward way of using the package.
+The default item template simply lists each item's attributes.

 If you experience any problems, make sure all the dependencies are installed (using Meteorite).
 Just run `mrt install` and Meteorite will install the dependencies.
 CoffeeScript is also required, so run `meteor add coffeescript`.